xiaominzhu88/xiaominzhu88/README.md

 ### ABOUT ME

-- I am a frontend web developer with a love for great products and simplicity.
+- I am a web developer (frontend mostly) with a love for great products and simplicity.
 As a passionate learner about web technologies and software in general, I always strive to improve my ability. 🎈

 - Over the years, I have become an achievement-driven team player with a strong sense for aesthetics and the latest trends.
-Comfortable in fast-paced startup environments as well as established corporate structures.🍄
+Comfortable in fast-paced startup environments as well as established corporate structures. 🍄

-- As a tech enthusiast, I believe in utilizing comprehensive analytics and a deep understanding of the customer’s emotions to create impactful and vibrant products.⭐️
+- As a tech enthusiast, I believe in utilizing comprehensive analytics and a deep understanding of the customer’s emotions to create impactful and vibrant products. ⭐️

 <hr />